 ‘Cake,’ said Abigail, ‘the Queen gave it to me.
 He trod in it.
 It’s all over the seat in the car too.’

-‘The Queen?’ said Preston, his eyes wide, ‘don’t be ridiculous you can’t have met the Queen.’
+‘The Queen?’ said Preston, his eyes wide, ‘don’t be ridiculous you can’t really have met the Queen.
+I thought you were joking.’

 Patrick sat down on a chair, his paws didn’t feel as if they belonged to him.
 ‘We found her curled up asleep, she climbed in a window you know what she’s like.
 She did meet the Queen.’